taranis-ai/taranis.ai/content/en/docs/assess/_index.md

 Assess filters include search text, source, source group, tag, language, read state, important state, report membership, relevance, cybersecurity classification, changed-by actor, date range, and sort order.

 Users can save the current Assess filters from the **Saved filters** button.
 A saved filter can be marked as the default for the user profile.
 Dashboard shortcuts show saved Assess filters so frequently used queues can be opened directly.
+See [Filter Lists and Saved Filters](/docs/assess/filter-lists/).

 ### Items